darcosine/Leo/README.md

 # Leo
 Voice assistant
-NOTE: yOU MUST HAVE OLLAMA INSTALLED.
+NOTE: YOU MUST HAVE OLLAMA INSTALLED.
 PULL THE MODEL YOU WANT LEO TO RUN ON.

 1. Python 3.8 or later: Ensure Python is installed.
 Download it from [python.org](https://www.python.org/).